 Sterling is a previously unknown figure whose ties to the ICC and other pro-Israel organizations are not firmly established.
 And that might be why Canary Mission’s website, which thrives off of anonymity, is registered under his name.

 Calls by the Grayzone to the phone number associated with Sterling’s registration form were initially not answered.

 A family member of Sterling’s later contacted the Grayzone to deny that Sterling was the owner of Canary Mission’s website.
 They claimed that because there were several other people named Howard Sterling in America, the owner could have been another person, and one without the same record of pro-Israel advocacy.
-When confronted with the fact that the website was registered under the name and address of Sterling, the family member could not explain how or why this took place.
+When confronted with the fact that the document supplied to the Grayzone identified the website as registered under the name and address of Sterling, the family member could not explain how or why this took place.

 The Israel on Campus Coalition supports Canary Mission

 The Canary Mission website has had such an inflammatory effect that it generated controversy even within Zionist circles.
 The American Jewish Congress has condemned the organization, while the Anti-Defamation League backed away after initially issuing support, referring to Canary Mission as “Islamophobic and racist.”